google/WebFundamentals/src/content/en/updates/2017/07/chrome-61-media-updates.md

 ## Automatic video fullscreen when device is rotated {: #auto-fullscreen-rotate }

-When a video is playing in the viewport, rotating the device to landscape orientation will now fullscreen the video.
-Rotating the device to portrait puts the video back to windowed mode as you would expect.
+If you rotate a device to landscape while a video is playing in the viewport, playback will automatically switch to fullscreen mode.
+Rotating the device to portrait puts the video back to windowed mode.

 Note that you can implement manually this behaviour yourself (see [Mobile Web Video Playback] article).